simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-ai/index.en.md

 ### 2. Jupyter

 Jupyter notebooks have become a popular choice for AI experimentation and prototyping.
 The **Jupyter extension for Visual Studio Code** brings the power of Jupyter notebooks directly into your code editor.
-It allows you to create, edit, and run Jupyter notebooks seamlessly within VS Code.
+It allows you to create, edit, and run Jupyter notebooks smoothly within VS Code.
 With features like interactive cells, rich outputs, and code execution, the Jupyter extension provides a convenient environment for data exploration and analysis.

 You can download the Jupyter extension from the official Visual Studio Code marketplace: [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter).